OctopusDeploy/docs/docs/packaging-applications/create-packages/octopack/index.md

 `http://MyOctopusServer/nuget/packages?replace=true`

 This will force the Octopus Server to replace the existing NuGet package with the new version you have pushed.
-It works exactly the same as the checkbox on the package upload pane:
+It works exactly the same as the check-box on the package upload pane:

 ![](images/existing-package.png)